eduardogomes/wp-chatbot-boilerplate-node/README.md

     npm install
     ```

 6. Create a new Heroku instance and push the code to the cloud.
-We also set an environment variable called ```IS_HEROKU```, because this boilerplate works on any type of host but has some extra smarts for Heroku deployment.

     ```
     heroku create
-    heroku config:set IS_HEROKU=1
     git push heroku master
     ```